ekoret/typegraphql-express-typeorm-backend/server/README.md

 ### Developer Dependencies
 Typescript - Strictly typed superset of JavaScript
 @types/node - Gives types and type information for built-in node functions for Typescript
+nodemon 2.0.15 - Hot reloads a script file

 ## References
 About the Typescript config file